MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ## Highlights banner

-The highlights banner shows the general rhythm of the store.
+The highlights banner at the top of the **Analytics** page shows the general rhythm of the store.
 The banner includes two cards for each configured skill.

 ![Highlights banner](media/analytics-3.PNG "Highlights banner")